GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 puts "#{allocated_after}"
 ```

-With five runs for each version of the queue, the fibonacci heapi consistently requires **2x** as many objects as the array based heap I created.
+With five runs for each version of the queue, the fibonacci heap consistently requires **2x** as many objects as the array based heap I created.

 ###### memory allocation